 Freshness Note

-This article’s Research Pack was refreshed on May 17, 2026.
-Vendor features, policy controls, packaging, and pricing can change quickly, so treat every platform page below as a shortlist starter and verify current details in the linked official documentation.
+This article was refreshed on July 11, 2026.
+Vendor features, policy controls, packaging, and pricing can change quickly, so treat every platform page below as a shortlist starter and verify current details in the linked official documentation before a live purchase decision.

 Why AI Agent Platforms Are Dominating in 2026